-Property 3 : Density Matching
+Property 3: Density Matching

-The feature map $\Phi$ reflects variations in the statistics of the input distribution: regions in the input space from which the sample training vectors x are drawn with high probability of occurrence are mapped onto larger domains of the output space, and therefore with better resolution than regions of input space from which training vectors are drawn with low probability.
+The feature map $\Phi$ reflects variations in the statistics of the input distribution: regions in the input space from which the sample training vectors $\mathbf{x}$ are drawn with high probability of occurrence are mapped onto larger domains of the output space, and therefore with better resolution than regions of input space from which training vectors are drawn with low probability.

-We need to relate the input vector probability distribution $p(\mathbf{x})$ to the magnification factor $m(\mathbf{x})$ of the feature map.
-Generally, for two dimensional feature maps the relation cannot be expressed as a simple function, but in one dimension we can show that
+One can relate the input vector probability distribution $p(\mathbf{x})$ to the magnification factor $m(\mathbf{x})$ of the feature map.
+Generally, for two dimensional feature maps the relation cannot be expressed as a simple function, but in one dimension it can be shown that